 But I wanted to go beyond Twitter, Facebook, and Google+, and since one of my latest addictions is Pinterest, I decided that was one of the best places to showcase this job vacancy.
 I had previously set up a board for a different position we were hiring for, but now that it’s filled, I decided to update it for the social media role.

 As I mentioned, due to the nature of the role, using social media to fill the vacancy is the ideal place to share the news.
 Carousel was one of the first recruitment agencies to set up boards on Pinterest, so we’ve got experience using the site.
-Plus, our Pinterest boards were previously featured on the Radian6 blog in their article “4 Approaches to Sharing Social Media Content on Pinterest,” so we’ve already been recognised as a great example of using Pinterest.
+Plus, our Pinterest boards were previously featured on the Radian6 blog in their article “4 Approaches to Sharing Social Media Content on Pinterest,” so we’ve already been recognized as a great example of using Pinterest.

 But Pinterest is a great place for all kinds of companies and all types of job vacancies, meaning that if you’ve got a position for a Senior Accountant in a law firm, you shouldn’t be turned off.
 All kinds of people are on Pinterest, and they’re looking for images and content that represents who they are.
 How you use Pinterest for hiring depends on your company culture.
 You can be polished and professional or you can be funny and quirky.